Dr. Vogelgesang Gorge

 on Sat, Sun and public holidays from 7:00 to 18:00

-On the A9, the Pyhrnautobahn take the exit Spital am Pyhrn and go through the entire urban area of Spital am Pyhrn.
-100 meters behind the town (just before the panoramic indoor pool), turn right into the sand road.
+On the A9, the Pyhrnautobahn take the exit Spital am Pyhrn and turn left.
+You drive through the village of Spital am Pyhrn.
+100 meters after the end of the village (just before the panoramic indoor pool), turn right into Sandstraße and follow the signs to the district of Grünau (about 2km) along the Trattenbach stream.

 - Parking space: 150